 The main research focus is partly the same as ESCP’s Human Resource Management & Intercultural Leadership Chair also headed by Marion Festing: International Human Resource Management.

 Research Project on Job Embeddedness with the CCMN

 This project is conducted within the Cross-Cultural Management Network (CCMN), a network of numerous research teams worldwide.

 The objective of this research is to investigate the role of job embeddedness as a predictor of employee retention across cultures, and how leadership behaviors and attitudes can drive job embeddedness.

-The chair also works closely with ESCP Europe’s Talent Management Institute - which studies global talent management among others - and Excellence Centre for Intercultural Management - which aims to develop and provide intercultural management research and solutions for practitioners by developing and running practice-oriented and academic research projects with its associated research centres: ESCP Europe’s CERALE (Centre d’Etudes et de Recherche Amérique Latine Europe), TIB (Teams in International Business) and INCLUDEE (Inclusion, Uniqueness and Diversity in Education and Enterprises).
+The chair also works closely with ESCP’s Talent Management Institute - which studies global talent management among others - and Excellence Centre for Intercultural Management - which aims to develop and provide intercultural management research and solutions for practitioners by developing and running practice-oriented and academic research projects with its associated research centres: ESCP’s CERALE (Centre d’Etudes et de Recherche Amérique Latine Europe), TIB (Teams in International Business) and INCLUDEE (Inclusion, Uniqueness and Diversity in Education and Enterprises).